dwyl/phase-three/plan.md

 :wink:) - key is to do a lot of research around what people _want_ to share and what they want to be shared _with them_

-//TODO fill out CRM section
-+ CRM - so many thoughts to write out on this
+#### CRM
+We have outgrown our 'spreadsheet' customer relationship management (CRM) system and need a place where we can **securely and accessibly** store all our client communications so that the *whole team* can see and contribute to these.

+Our CRM *code* will be **fully open source**, following our [guiding principles](https://github.com/dwyl/phase-two#guiding-principles) and removing as many barriers to entry/use as possible for small businesses with a social impact.
+The data however, will not be accessible to anyone outside of the organisation or sold to 3rd parties (a la [LinkedIn](https://www.forbes.com/sites/georgeanders/2012/06/27/how-linkedin-strategy/#c4e2c1fdf82c)).

+Value lies in:
++ Linking all of the branches of our business together
++ Excellent low risk learning project for learning our new stack
++ Modular architecture which is easy to extend *without* becoming super patchy
+  + Modules re-used across multiple products and services projects
++ Transparency on business development for all of our team
++ Central location where data can easily be entered as our business development efforts expand with [Services](#services) and [Training](#training) offerings

-There are many 'small' enhancements we will be making to increase the effectiveness of our own workflow.
-Each should be evaluated as a potential product.
+> There are many 'small' enhancements we will be making to increase the effectiveness of our own workflow. **Each should be evaluated as a potential product.**

 ### Services